-Dedicated in 1984, the University Library is a four-story building that contains the School of Undergraduate Studies (academic affairs and faculty offices), library collections, an electronic reference center, listening rooms, curricular laboratories, a special collections area, a Psychology and Counseling training lab, a general-use computer lab, an auditorium, individual and group study areas, a prayer chapel, and a beautiful two-story, multipurpose atrium.
+Dedicated in 1984, the University Library is a four-story building that contains the School of Undergraduate Studies (faculty offices), Enrollment Management, the Office of Global Affairs, library collections, an electronic reference center, listening rooms, curricular laboratories, a special collections area, a general-use computer lab, an auditorium, individual and group study areas, a prayer chapel, and a beautiful two-story, multipurpose atrium.
 The Law Library is located on the third floor.
 Mail Services and Copy Services are also located in the building.